8ta4/quest/docs/RATIONALE.md

 ### HTML Content

-> How does it deal with HTML content?
+> How does it handle HTML content?

 - **Text fragment**: Text fragments do not alter the highlighted DOM segment, making it impossible to directly get the Y-coordinate of the highlighted content.
 - **window.find**: This function does not seem to allow highlighting text that spans multiple elements or multiline text.
 This can be worked around by searching multiple times, but the scrolling behavior could be jarring.